As revealed to

 Many people are committed to ideas because that is easy.
 Very little is asked of you.
 Yet being committed to establishing something in the world asks a great deal.
 It tests you.
 This will show you if your relationship has all the right components.

 Great relationships are made; they are not simply realized.
 Therefore, it is necessary to speak of purpose in terms of what you are doing together in life.
 Purpose is born of an inner awareness, but its expression will change your understanding and shape it.
 People cannot come together because they share an ideal.
 They come together to do something based upon an inner conviction.
 A real marriage may not have high ideals.
 It may not be committed to saving the world or any part of the world, but if it has a commitment to provide for others, then it has a genuine commitment.
 It has a commitment both to give to others and to sustain the marriage.
-This is a commitment that must be born out day after day, sometimes hour after hour.
+This is a commitment that must be borne out day after day, sometimes hour after hour.
 This is purpose in relationship.

 People often think purpose is grandiose such as saving the world or becoming close to God.
 That is not purpose.
 Your real purpose is doing a small part of a Greater Plan which is beyond your comprehension.
 This small part is essential.
 Yet it is not small in terms of your life; it is great.
 You do not need to be great to do great things.
 You need only be committed to providing what is necessary and to maintaining yourself as a provider.
 Then great things can happen through you.
 Raising children is a great thing.
 Running a household is a great thing.
 Operating a business is a great thing.
 Meeting your worldly responsibilities is a great thing.
 Many people with high ideals cannot do any of these.